 Recently released major features

 The following is a list of selected major features delivered by Magnolia in the last two years.
-The hyperlinks appended are bound with the Magnolia branch in which the feature was released.
+Click on the hyperlinks to go to the documentation pages for the Magnolia branch in which the features were released.

 May 2018 saw the introduction of new European regulations aiming to protect the online rights and data of European citizens.
 Magnolia introduced new data privacy features making us a GDPR-friendly CMS.
 We help you manage personal data, track website visitor consent, facilitate data portability and ensure your visitors' right to be forgotten.